PetroFit/.github/profile/README.rst

 estimating morphological properties, and fitting 2D models to galaxy images.
-The goal of the `PetroFit  <https://github.com/PetroFit/petrofit>`_ Python package, which is based on  `Astropy  <https://www.astropy.org>`_  and `Photutils  <https://photutils.readthedocs.io/en/stable/>`_, is to provide such tools for the astronomical community.
+The goal of the `PetroFit  <https://github.com/PetroFit/petrofit>`_ Python package, which is based on  `Astropy  <https://www.astropy.org>`_  and `Photutils  <https://photutils.readthedocs.io/en/stable/>`_, is to provide specialized tools for the astronomical community.

 Useful Links
 ------------